|

 Step 1

-Into your Mixing bucket add the entire gallon of Distilled Water.
+Into your Mixing bucket add an entire gallon of lukewarm Distilled Water.

 Step 2

-Stirring SLOWLY so as not to make lather, add in 12 oz. of Non-Ultra/Classic Dawn Original Scent (or 9 oz. of Ultra Dish detergent if necessary).
+Stirring SLOWLY so as not to make lather, add in 10 oz. of Detergent (important: discard any excess foam).

 Step 3